The Duggar family's unusual dating (sorry, courting) rules were well documented long before they were embroiled in scandal.

 Hugs on the Chest

 This moment you see here between Jill Duggar and Derick Dillard would not have been permitted until the couple was married.
 Side hugs are the preferred method of PDA in order to prevent any further temptation or "hanky panky," as has been well documented on 19 Kids and Counting.
-The Duggars love their side hugs so hard ... though not too too hard, lest they lead to full-frontal hugging.
+The Duggars love their side hugs so hard ... though not too too hard, lest they lead to full-frontal hugging and the raging hormones that accompany such rampant chest-on-chest action.
+We're getting riled up just thinking about it.
 And any touching beyond that?
 Save it for your wedding night.

 This is probably an obvious one if you know anything about the Duggars.
 The family does not smoke or drink.
 They do, however, enjoy the occasional sugary dessert or getting high on life and love.

-Safe to say the Duggars are in the minority, having not read Fifty Shades of Grey (the movie adaptation of which they won't be seeing either, we're guessing).
+Safe to say the Duggars have not read Fifty Shades of Grey (the movie adaptation of which they won't be seeing either, we're guessing).
 The Bible warns not to "think about gratifying the pleasure of the flesh," so instead the family studies Christian text and not E.L.
 James' erotic fiction.
-The Duggars' option is probably 1,000 times better-written, we will give them that much.
+The Duggars' literary options may not be salacious or particularly varied in their subject matter, but they're probably 1,000 times better-written than Fifty Shades, we will give them that much.
+Such beyond terrible writing.

 Modern Music and/or Dancing

 Avert your eyes, Michelle Duggar!
 The family matriarch feels that dancing encourages "sensual" feelings, while Jessa Duggar has said that she feels modern music promotes "sex, drugs, all that type of stuff."
 Instead, the family chooses to play gospel music together.